swapniel99/criteo/README.md

 * Used murmur3 hash.
 For purpose of speeding up with pypy, a python implementation(pymmh3) was used.
 * Option to use signed hash instead of unsigned hash.
 It cancels out collisons by 50%.
 * Added option to enable quadratic interaction for pairs of features.
+* Added provision for setting L1 and L2 regularisation(but not being used in present commit).

 The code as is gives a log-loss of 0.45308 on private leaderboard.
 Sufficient to place us on 22nd rank.